-- An asset inventory including the location, material, size, and condition of the assets in a format that allows for digital mapping. - Performance goals, including the desired condition and performance of the assets.
-The performance goals must be consistent with federal requirements regarding federal-aid eligible roads and bridges. - A risk of failure analysis identifying the probability and criticality of failure of the most critical assets and includes contingency plans. - Anticipated revenues and expenses, including expenditures for repair, improvement, or replacement of assets. - A performance outcomes analysis that looks at how the investment strategy achieves the performance goals and desired level of service and accounts for any gaps between what is possible and what is desired. - A description of plans to coordinate with other asset owners to reduce duplication of effort regarding infrastructure maintenance. - Proof of acceptance, certification, or adoption of the local asset management plans by the jurisdiction's governing body.
+- A risk of failure analysis identifying the probability and criticality of failure of the most critical assets and includes contingency plans. - Anticipated revenues and expenses, including expenditures for repair, improvement, or replacement of assets. - A performance outcomes analysis that looks at how the investment strategy achieves the performance goals and desired level of service and accounts for any gaps between what is possible and what is desired. - A description of plans to coordinate with other asset owners to reduce duplication of effort regarding infrastructure maintenance. - Proof of acceptance, certification, or adoption of the local asset management plans by the jurisdiction's governing body.

-The bill would require, as a condition to receiving funds under Act 51, that MDOT, each county road commission, and each city and village in the state annually submit to the council a report on infrastructure conditions and investment that includes a multiyear program developed through the asset management process.
+The bill would require that MDOT, each county road commission, and each city and village in the state annually submit to the council a report on infrastructure conditions and investment that includes a multiyear program developed through the asset management process.
 Projects in the multiyear program of a reporting entity would be required to be consistent with that entity's own asset management plan and be reported consistent with categories established by the council, as follows: